cube-js/cube/docs/Getting-started.md

 For example, to create a new project with the Postgres database, use the
 following:

-[link-connecting-to-the-database]: /connecting-to-the-database

 ```bash
 $ npx cubejs-cli create hello-world -d postgres
 ```

 Once run, the `create` command will create a new project directory that contains the scaffolding for your new Cube.js project.
-This includes all the files necessary to spin up the Cube.js backend, example frontend code for displaying the results of Cube.js queries in a React app, and some example schema files to highlight the format of the Cube.js Data Schema layer.
+This includes all the files necessary to spin up the Cube.js backend and some example schema files to highlight the format of the Cube.js Data Schema layer.

 The `.env` file in this project directory contains placeholders for the